arun-gupta/shopify-copilot/README.md

-# Shopify App Builder Copilot
+# ShopifyGPT

 A powerful web application that allows developers to generate custom Shopify app scaffolds using natural language and form inputs.
-Built with React, Tailwind CSS, and powered by GPT-4.
+Built with React, Tailwind CSS, and powered by multiple AI providers including GPT-4, Ollama, and Mistral.

 ## 🚀 Features